 Developing a strong thesis statement is the next step in crafting a research project.
 This will be the crux of your previous literature review efforts, peer meetings, and discussions.
 Your thesis statement should be concise, precise, and self-explanatory.

 The following are the characteristics of a good thesis statement.
 A good thesis statement should

 After you have your paper written, you should revise your thesis statement to ensure that it still accurately reflects the content of your paper.

-After you've gathered all of your research, it's time to start creating your outline.
+After you've gathered your research, it's time to start creating your outline.
 The best way to do this is to start with a general idea of what you want to say in your paper and then break that down into more specific points.
 For each point, ask yourself what supporting evidence you have for that point.
-Once you have your points and evidence mapped out, you'll clearly understand how your paper should flow.
+Once your points and evidence are mapped out, you'll clearly understand how your paper should flow.

 A research project report typically contains an Abstract, Introduction, Literature Review, Methodology, Results & Discussion, and Conclusion.